Skip to main content

 Weight Loss and Adipose Tissue Remodeling

-Calorically restricted diets and exercise programs that lead to significant have been robustly demonstrated to reverse functional hypogonadism.
+Calorically restricted diets and exercise programs that lead to significant weight loss have been robustly demonstrated to reverse functional hypogonadism.
 A meta-analysis of studies has shown that weight loss is associated with a significant increase in total and free testosterone levels.
 The primary mechanism is the reduction of visceral adipose tissue, which leads to:

 • A decrease in aromatase activity, shifting the testosterone-to-estrogen ratio back to a favorable state.